In the first in a new series, Charlotte Rankin explores how you can make the most of your sightings through wildlife recording.

 A wildlife record pinpoints a species to a specific location, date and recorder.
 When observing a species, think about the four basic components that make up this sighting: what, where, when and who.

-Where: the specific location where you found the species.
-This comprises a location name and a grid reference that pinpoints your sighting to a specific area.
+The specific location where you found the species.
+This includes a location name and a grid reference that pinpoints your sighting to a specific area.
 The more specific you can be, the more useful the record.
-You do not need a GPS to generate a grid reference: there are now free phone Apps and Grab A Grid Reference is an excellent online tool.
+You do not need a GPS to generate a grid reference: there are now free phone Apps (OS Locate, for example) and Grab A Grid Reference is an excellent online tool.

 Where should I send my wildlife records?

-iRecord, the online recording website and App, is increasingly used by volunteer recorders across the UK.
-Developed by the Biological Records Centre (BRC), the aim of iRecord is to make it easier for wildlife sightings to be collated, checked by experts and made available to support monitoring and conservation efforts.
-These records are made available to those who need them including National Recording Schemes, county recorders and Local Environmental Records Centres.
+iRecord, an online recording website and App, is increasingly used by recorders across the UK.
+Developed by the Biological Records Centre, the aim of iRecord is to make it easier for wildlife sightings to be collated, checked by experts and made available to support monitoring and conservation efforts.
+These records are made available to those who need them including national recording schemes, county recorders and local records centres.
 Most records are also shared more widely to the National Biodiversity Network.
-The use of iRecord as a recording platform will be the focus of an up-coming blog post.